mcmtroffaes/pycddlib/docs/polyhedron.rst

         column vector with `n` ones followed by `s` zeroes, and `V` is the stacked matrix of `n` vertex row vectors on top of `s` ray row vectors.

+.. method:: Polyhedron.get_adjacency_list()

+        Get the adjacency list for the polyhedron.

+        :returns: Adjacency list.
+        :rtype: :class:`~cdd.SetFamily`

+	The adjacency list of a polyhedron is the list of sets of vertices which are adjacent to each vertex.

 .. attribute:: Polyhedron.rep_type

         Representation (see :class:`~cdd.RepType`).